-Semi Homemade: How to Combine Quick-Service Foods with Home Cooking
+Semi Homemade: How to Combine Quick-Service Food and Home Cooking

-On those super busy days when you just don’t have time to cook at home, but eating out is too expensive,“semi-homemade” — combining quick-service food with home cooking — is a great way to merge the best of both worlds.
+On those super busy days when you just don’t have time to cook at home but eating out is too expensive, semi homemade (combining quick-service food with home cooking) is your ace in the hole!

 Pizza